News Coverage with Free Press OKC

 In October 2023, NewView Oklahoma unveiled a new community garden in Downtown OKC, funded by a $495,000 TSET grant.
 Replacing a smoking area, the garden features an ADA-accessible path and tactile sculptures, promoting wellness and healthy eating for those with low vision and blindness.
 The grand opening included a ribbon-cutting and community activities, emphasizing the garden's focus on health and accessibility.

-The Oklahoma State Fair 2023, held from September 14 to 24, offered cool weather, new exhibits, carnival rides, live entertainment, and diverse food options.
+The Oklahoma State Fair 2023 offered cool weather, new exhibits, carnival rides, live entertainment, and diverse food options.
 Highlights included 22 new food vendors, "Agtropolis," and the Oklahoma Frontier Experience, along with popular indoor events like Disney On Ice and the Hoofs & Horns rodeo, plus sensory-friendly hours on the final Sunday.

 PrideFest 2023 began with excitement in downtown OKC, drawing attendees despite the rain.
 The festival featured a Youth Zone, various vendors, a VIP booth, and a vibrant parade.
-Performances by Adore Delano and Aly & AJ energized the crowd, and the muddy conditions didn’t dampen the celebratory spirit.
-It was a true display of queer joy.
+Performances by Adore Delano and Aly & AJ energized the crowd, and the muddy conditions didn’t dampen the celebratory spirit of what turned out to be a true display of queer joy.

 The 2023 OKC PrideFest, held from June 23-25, featured a vibrant parade and performances by Aly & AJ, Patrick Saint James, and Myylo.
 Other events included a panel, happy hour, and sober dance, with a year-long focus on wellness through soccer and volleyball games.
 This article highlighted the festival’s emphasis on joy as resistance against anti-LGBTQ+ legislation.